How to Create a Mental Health App and Succeed: a Provider's 2023 Guide

 Stress and anxiety apps

 Specialize in reducing people's stress and anxiety.
 They contain mini-games, meditations, and diaries to allow users to list thoughts and/or situations that prompt stress.
+MindShift and Moodfit offer examples of creating a mental health app of this type.

 Apps for addiction recovery

 These apps aim to help people cope with addiction, such as drinking, smoking, or using drugs.
 For example, the pear reSET app contains a specialized, 12-week program that involves weekly check-ins.
 Users pass through a series of engaging lessons that guide them through recovery.
+Sober Grid and Twenty-Four Hours a Day have inspired entrepreneurs to explore how to make a mental health app for addiction recovery.

 Psychological Disorder Apps

 Unlike programs for mentally healthy people, these groups of apps must have physicians on board.
 Commonly, mental disorder platforms are based on the concept of online appointments or exchanging text messages.
 Therefore, in-app doctors must be in touch 24/7 to provide specialized support.
 Moreover, such applications often include community features to connect like-minded people with the same diagnosis.
-It enables users to share their thoughts and achievements, set goals, and be supported.
+It enables users to share their thoughts and achievements, set goals, and be supported. eMoods is a good example of building such applications.

 How to make a mental health app: select the app specialization

 Please note: Before embarking on mental health app development, you should define your target audience to deliver a relevant experience.
-These apps can be developed for varied age groups (children, teenagers, adults, or sensors).
+These apps can be developed for varied age groups (children, teenagers, adults, or seniors).
 Indeed, some mental health software targets all age groups.
 But they’re more difficult to build since you must consider many factors.

 Monetization Models For Mental Health App Development